Program Targets Rehab Help for Federal Inmates

 LAURA SULLIVAN: Ten years ago, D.C.'s reentry program was a mess.
 James Lanier(ph) was trying to place parolees in treatment, but drug addicts were ending up in housing programs.
 Sex offenders wound up in drug programs, and many got no help at all.

-Dr. JAMES LANIER (Director, CSOSA Reentry and Sanctions Center): Folks who reentered just came back into the city without any services in most cases.
+JAMES LANIER: Folks who reentered just came back into the city without any services in most cases.

 SULLIVAN: So Lanier created his own plan - a 30-day intensive course to figure out what kind of program each parolee needed and to get them to embrace treatment.
 The results were stunning - his offenders were 35 percent less likely to get rearrested.
 He begged for money, and last year he finally got it.
 Congress gave him 15 million to rehab an old city building, and 15 million to house 102 parolees a month.